Princess Anna Elisabeth Louise of Brandenburg-Schwedt

 Princess and Margravine Anna Elisabeth Louise of Brandenburg-Schwedt (Luise; 22 April 1738 – 10 February 1820) was a Prussian princess by marriage to her uncle Prince Augustus Ferdinand of Prussia.
 She was a daughter of Margrave Frederick William of Brandenburg-Schwedt and Princess Sophia Dorothea of Prussia.

-Family
+Early life

 Anna Elisabeth Louise was one of five children born to Margrave Frederick William of Brandenburg-Schwedt and Sophia Dorothea of Prussia.
 Her siblings included Sophia Dorothea, Duchess of Württemberg, and Philippine, Landgravine of Hesse-Cassel.

 Her father was a son of Philip William, Margrave of Brandenburg-Schwedt and Princess Johanna Charlotte of Anhalt-Dessau.

 Her mother was a daughter of Frederick William I of Prussia and Sophia Dorothea of Hanover.
 Through her mother, Anna Elisabeth Louise was a niece of Frederick the Great.

-Marriage and children
+Princess of Prussia

 On 27 September 1755 in Charlottenburg Palace, Berlin, Anna Elisabeth Louise married her uncle Prince Augustus Ferdinand of Prussia, a younger brother of her mother, Sophia Dorothea.
 He was eight years older than she and was a younger son of Frederick William I of Prussia and Sophia Dorothea of Hanover (herself the only daughter of George I of Great Britain).